insdaguirre/InstaBot_ChromeExtension/chrome-extension/README.md

 - **No Detection:** Since it uses your real browser session and you manually navigate, it's virtually undetectable
 - **Simple Setup:** Just install the extension and you're ready to go
 - **Privacy First:** No data ever leaves your browser, everything runs locally
+- **Username Storage:** Remembers who you followed for targeted unfollowing

 ---